wokwi/wokwi-docs/docs/guides/diagram-editor.md

 The diagram editor provides an interactive way to edit your diagram: add components to the simulation and define the connections between them.
 It's a convenient alternative for editing the [diagram.json](../diagram-format) file directly.

 :::info
-The diagram editor is currently in beta, and we are improving it on a daily basis.
+The diagram editor is currently in beta, and we are improving it daily.
 The documentation may lag behind a bit.
 :::

 ## Editing parts